Serve in the Community

 SsJA parishioners participate in and support the Annual Franklin County Crop Walk.
 Each year the proceeds go to Franklin County food assistance programs and the remainder goes to related programs around the world.

 The Emmaus Companions seek to provide comfort and companionship to those on the margins in Franklin County.
 We share meals with our community at Second Helpings and engage in their struggles, hopes, sadnesses, and joys.
 We go out into the streets, and gathering places of Greenfield to bring a ministry of spiritual care and hope.
+We offer a Bible Study following our community meal on Mondays at 6:30pm in All Saints Chapel.
 We live out our mission by building trusting relationships with those who are experiencing homelessness, living in poverty, dealing with mental illness and/or addiction.
 Look for Stations in the Street next Good Friday.

 Free Community Meals and Pantries in Greenfield